Powered by RND

 About Preach: The Catholic Homilies Podcast

 What makes a great Catholic homily, and what goes into the art of delivering it well?
 Preach is a weekly podcast from America Media hosted by Ricardo da Silva, S.J., a Jesuit priest from South Africa, associate editor at America and associate pastor at the Church of St. Francis Xavier in New York City.
-Each episode features a preacher’s homily for the upcoming Sunday—specially recorded for a podcast audience—followed by a conversation between the preacher and the host.
-Together, they explore how the preacher reads and prays with the Scriptures of the day, and the inspiration and resources they draw on and rely upon that have come to make them some of the finest and most inspired preachers today.
+Each episode features a preacher’s homily for the upcoming Sunday or Solemnity—specially recorded for a podcast audience—followed by a conversation between the preacher and the host.
+Together, they explore how the preacher the Sunday Scriptures, and the inspiration and resources they draw on to make them some of the finest and most inspired preachers today.
 Read featured homilies and get daily Scripture reflections at: americamagazine.org/subscribe Preach is made possible by a generous grant from Lilly Endowment Inc., as part of its Compelling Preaching Initiative.

 Podcast website

-Listen to Preach: The Catholic Homilies Podcast, The Bible in a Year (with Fr.
-Mike Schmitz) and many other podcasts from around the world with the radio.net app
+Listen to Preach: The Catholic Homilies Podcast, Sounds True: Insights at the Edge and many other podcasts from around the world with the radio.net app

 Get the free radio.net app